Low-Emissivity Glass Demonstration

 Science of Glass

-On the left side is a one-inch insulating glass unit or IGU of two 6-millimeter lites of clear glass.
-On the right is a one-inch IGU of two 6-millimeter lites of Solarban® 70 glass (formerly Solarban® 70XL glass) by Vitro Glass, a solar control low-e glass.
+On the left side of the model is a one-inch insulating glass unit (IGU) of two 6-millimeter lites of clear glass.
+On the right is a one-inch IGU of two 6-millimeter lites of Solarban® 70 glass (formerly Solarban® 70XL glass) by Vitro Glass, a leading solar control low-e glass.

-We know that glass does three things with solar energy: It reflects, absorbs and transmits parts of the light spectrum.
+Glass does three things with solar energy: it reflects, absorbs and transmits parts of the light spectrum.
 Although we can’t see it, we know that a certain amount of solar energy is being absorbed by the glass.
-But we can see solar energy being transmitted and reflected.
+However, we can see solar energy being transmitted and reflected.

-Here, we’ve added radiometers on the outside of the glass to demonstrate the performance of the glass in relation to solar energy on the exterior of a building.
-We’ve added protective panels to shelter the glass from the direct energy of the heat lamps, which represent the sun.
+In the second model shown in the video, you’ll see what glass does with solar energy.
+This time, radiometers have been added on the outside of the IGUs to demonstrate the performance of the glass in relation to solar energy on the exterior of a building.
+Protective panels that shelter the glass from the direct energy of the heat lamps, which represent the sun, have also been added.

-On the left side, we have the IGU of clear/clear glass.
+On the left side of the model is an IGU of clear/clear glass.
 The radiometer on the outside is spinning very slowly, indicating not much energy is being reflected by the glass, and the radiometer on the inside is spinning very quickly, indicating that most of the solar energy is being transmitted right through the glass.

-On the right side, we have the IGU of solar control low-e coated glass.
-As you can see, the radiometer on the outside of the glass is spinning very quickly, indicating that most of the energy is being reflected by the glass, while the radiometer on the inside of the glass is spinning slowly, indicating that very little energy is being transmitted through the glass.
+On the right side of the model is an IGU of solar control low-e coated glass.
+The radiometer on the outside of the glass is spinning very quickly, indicating that most of the energy is being reflected by the glass, while the radiometer on the inside of the glass is spinning slowly, indicating that very little energy is being transmitted through the glass.

-So, when used on a building in an air conditioning-dominated climate, solar control low-e glass will help keep solar energy out, enabling more efficient cooling and smaller HVAC systems to be specified.
+This demonstrates how solar control low-e glass will help keep solar energy out, therefore enabling more efficient cooling and smaller HVAC systems to be specified, when used on a building in an air conditioning-dominated climate.

-For more information about the types of low-e glass and how they work, view the video “How Low-e Works?” on the Vitro Architectural Glass Education Center website.
+For more information about the types of low-e glass and how they work, view the video “How Low-e Glass Works” on the Glass Education Center website.
+You can also learn more about Vitro’s full line of low-emissivity glass products on our website.